What Does It Cost to Run a Window AC in California?

 Window AC cost vs U.S. average

-At the statewide average residential rate, running a window ac in California costs more per month by $29.31 than the same usage pattern priced at the current U.S. average electricity rate.
+At the state average rate, a window ac in California costs $34.41 more a month than it would at the U.S. average rate.

 How much electricity does a window ac use?